 Japan appreciates US initiative to submit IATTC-NC-JWG07-2022/DP-13 (Pacific Bluefin Tuna Interim Harvest Strategy).
 For the ease of discussion at the meeting, Japan submits written comments to the US Proposal, in track change.

-The following harvest control rules shall be applied based on the results of stock assessments and SSB projections to be conducted by the ISC during the period from the year in which the stock is projected to be achieve the second rebuilding target of 20%SSB0 to when a long-term harvest strategy based on an MSE process is implemented.
+The following harvest control rules shall be applied based on the results of stock assessments and SSB projections to be conducted by the ISC during the period from the year in which the stock is projected to achieve the second rebuilding target of 20%SSB0 to when a long-term harvest strategy based on an MSE process is implemented.

-If the SSB projection indicates that SSB will be below 20%SSB0 with a probability of 60%, management measures shall be modified to increase the SSB to at least 20%SSB0 with 60% probability.
-For this purpose, the ISC will be requested, if necessary, to provide information on possible management measures to achieve 60% that the stock is above 20%SSB0.
+Management measures shall be taken to ensure the stock is maintained at or above 20%SSB0 in 2029 with a probability of 60%.
+For this purpose, the ISC is requested to provide information on possible management measures to achieve 60% that the stock is maintained at or above 20% SSB0 in 2029.

-If the SSB projection indicates that SSB will be greater than 20%SSB0 with a probability of 60%, modifications to management measures may be considered so long as any changes maintain SSB greater than 20%SSB0 with a probability of 60%.

 Any adjustments to management measures shall be considered in cooperation between the two RFMOs taking into account historical and future projected proportional fishery impacts on SSB between fisheries in the EPO and fisheries in the WCPO.
 For this purpose, ISC is requested, to provide relevant information, including projected proportional fishery impact of potential management measures changes.

 This harvest control rule will be reviewed and modified, as necessary, if depletion estimates across the time-series have been adjusted due to changes in assumptions and/or settings of the stock assessment model.